Eta and rho invariants on manifolds with edges: The index theorem for manifolds with edge singular boundary

 Let $(M,g)$ be a compact incomplete manifold with edge singularities and an admissible Riemannian metric.
 Assume $M$ is boundary of another compact admissible edge manifold $X$.
 We equip $X$ with a product metric $(du^2+g)$ near the boundary, where $u\in [0,\varepsilon)$ is the inward normal coordinate.
 Consider the closed double manifold $X_d = X\cup_M (-X)$.
 By the product assumption, the Riemannian metric on $X$ extends smoothly to a Riemannian metric on the closed double.

-Consider an allowable Dirac-type operator $\mathbb{D}$ acting between sections of flat Hermitian vector bundles $E$ and $F$ over $X$.
+Consider an allowable Dirac-type operator $\mathbb{D}$ acting between sections of Hermitian vector bundles $E$ and $F$ over $X$.
 Assume that over the collar $M\times [0,\varepsilon)$ of the boundary, $\mathbb{D}$ takes a special form

 where $u\in [0,\varepsilon)$ is the inward normal coordinate and $\sigma$ is a bundle isomorphism $E\restriction M \to F \restriction M$.
-Here, the tangential operator $D$ is a self-adjoint operator acting on sections of $E \restriction M$.
-Consider its closed double $X_d$ and extend the bundles $(E,F)$ and the Dirac operator $\mathbb{D}$ canonically to $X_d$.
+Here, the tangential operator $D$ is a formally self-adjoint operator acting on sections of $E \restriction M$.
+Consider its closed double $X_d$ and, assuming that the vector bundles $E$ and $F$ are product near the boundary, extend the bundles $(E,F)$ and the Dirac operator $\mathbb{D}$ canonically to $X_d$.
 Assume that the Dirac operator $\mathbb{D}$ extended to the closed double $X_d$ satisfies the geometric Witt condition and is even or odd.
 We will continue under this assumption throughout the paper.